AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why Switch Auto Insurance Companies?

 • You want to save money.
 Switching providers could lower the cost of your auto insurance by tens, hundreds, or thousands of dollars in some cases.
+This is the primary reason for switching auto insurance.

 • You need more coverage.
 Some insurance providers don’t provide certain coverages.
 If you’re looking for more niche coverage, like classic car coverage, you may need a different insurance provider.

 • You want to bundle insurance.
-You can save money by bundling insurance policies, so if you just purchased life insurance with another provider, you may want to switch your auto insurance policy over to the same provider to unlock discounts.
+You can save money by bundling insurance policies, so if you just purchased home or life insurance with another provider, you may want to switch your auto insurance policy over to the same provider to unlock discounts.

 NOTE

-When Not to Switch
+When May You Not Want to Switch?

 Recap